daecepi/JobsityChallengesThirdSchool/ChallengesWeek7/book-shelf-backend/README.md

 Not in the challenge
 [x] Use of Nest
 [x] Some tests written
+[X] Fusing the endpoint to use query strings
 [ ] Dockerize the application according to this doc (that show how to do it scalably): https://dev.to/carlillo/part-7-deploy-backend-nestjs-dockerdocker-compose-3cmb
 [ ] Assign secret to a service for it (better practice) [ ] Limitant of how many results can you get at the same time from the books endpoint